Section outline

 Series Circuit

-• If one component fails, the others can still work.
+• If one part fails, others keep working.

 Parallel Circuit